larpchronicles/rules/rules-topics/10_magic-skills.md

 ### School Specialization
 When purchased, the character must specify which school they have mastery over.
 This skill allows that character to use their Mana Points to cast Level 10 spells of the chosen school.
 This skill may be purchased only once.

-Additionally, a character has access to a school-specific ability:
-- Arcane: Allows the character to Identify an item or target after 1 minute of concentration and continuous contact.
-This will make the nature and workings of enchantments on an item/creature known to the character, at the discretion of plot.
-There may be some properties that still remain hidden to the character.
-- Spirit: Allows the character to briefly sense the presence of recently untethered spirits.
-- Nature: Allows the character the occasional ability to sense extreme danger, possibly even gaining temporary sight from a nearby animal in a position to warn the character.
-The character cannot control these abilities, it is entirely up to the Plot Team to determine when the character receives these warnings and visions.

 ### Mana Attunement
 In order to cast a spell, a character must possess the appropriate School Initiation skill, and purchase ranks of Mana Attunement.
 Each purchase of Mana Attunement adds 10 Mana Points to the character's Mana Pool.